-Road prisms are low-profile optical targets used to monitor settlement and deformation of roads, pavement, and other surfaces.
+Road prisms are low-profile survey prisms used to monitor settlement and deformation of roads, pavement, and other surfaces.
 GEO-Instruments offers a polymer version and a cast-aluminum version.
 Download Datasheet

 Polymer Road Prism